-A: No, there are no fees or any other costs associated with joining or being a member of the Addis Tax Initiative (ATI).
-There might however be financial implications in fulfilling the ATI commitments, e.g. in doubling technical assistance or in stepping up national efforts to enhance domestic revenue mobilisation (DRM).
+A: No, there are no fees or any other costs associated with joining or being a member of the ATI.
+There may however be financial implications in fulfilling the ATI commitments, for example in doubling technical assistance or in stepping up national efforts to enhance DRM.

-Q: What counts as “support for technical cooperation” that ATI development providers are committing to double by signing up to the ATI (commitment 1)?
+Q: What is considered “support for technical cooperation” that ATI development partners are committing to double by signing up to the ATI (commitment 1)?

-A: Support for technical cooperation includes all activities that contribute to domestic resource mobilisation (as defined by the new DRM code 15114, see below) in countries and territories on the DAC List of ODA Recipients (available at oecd.org/dac/stats/daclist) either delivered bilaterally or through contributions to multilateral development institutions.
-The definition of domestic resource mobilisation for the purposes of the ATI monitoring is the following:
+A: Support for technical cooperation includes all activities that contribute to DRM, as defined by the OECD DAC and CRS code list (code 15114), in countries and territories on the DAC List of ODA Recipients, delivered either bilaterally or through contributions to multilateral development institutions.
+This means:

-Support for technical cooperation entails all transfers of resources, either in cash or in the form of services, which also includes the provision of experts to missions in countries that qualify for ODA.
+Support for technical cooperation entails all transfers of resources, in cash or service forms, including the provision of experts to missions in countries that qualify for ODA.

-Q: What if development providers wish to more than double their support for DRM projects?
+Q: What if development partners wish to more than double their support for DRM projects?

-A: There is nothing in the declaration that would stop providers from going beyond doubling their support, with further support most welcome.
+A: There is nothing in the declaration that would stop development partners from going beyond doubling their support, with further support most welcome.

 Q: What are the implications of becoming an ATI supporting organisation?

 A: ATI supporting organisations are included in all official ATI communication and are invited to participate and contribute to ATI meetings and discussions.
-Supporting organisations are expected to participate in donor coordination activities and to contribute to the annual ATI monitoring report and the online DRM project database to ensure its comprehensiveness and timeliness, including identifying good practices.
-Supporting organisations are invited to actively support, present and advocate for the ATI in their respective member countries, when possible and relevant.
+Supporting organisations are expected to participate in donor coordination activities, contribute to the annual ATI monitoring report and the online DRM project database to ensure its comprehensiveness and timeliness, including identifying good practices.
+Supporting organisations are invited to actively support, present and advocate for the ATI in their respective member countries, where possible and relevant.

 Q: How can a country or organisation join the Addis Tax Initiative?

-A: The letter of intent shall declare a country’s intention to sign up to the ATI Declaration and to fulfil the ATI commitments.
-It shall be signed by an institution that is authorised to sign and that can provide the necessary political support to fulfil the ATI commitments (e.g. the Ministry of Foreign Affairs, the Ministry of Finance or the like).
+A: The letter of intent should explicitly declare a country’s intent to commit to the ATI Declaration and to fulfil the ATI commitments.
+It should be signed by an appropriately authorised institution that can provide the political support necessary to fulfil the ATI commitments, such as the Ministry of Foreign Affairs, the Ministry of Finance or similar.

-Q: Can countries join the Addis Tax Initiative both as a development partner and partner country at the same time? (i.e. providing support for DRM and receiving support at the same time)
+Q: Can countries join the Addis Tax Initiative as both a development partner and partner country at the same time? (i.e. simultaneously provide and receive support for DRM)

-By signing up to the ATI, a country that provides development assistance in the area of domestic resource mobilisation (DRM) to other countries will be considered an ATI development partner and will commit itself to double this assistance (commitment 1).
-A country that plans to enhance its own domestic resources and would like to receive technical assistance in doing so, will be considered an ATI partner country and is expected to follow (and report on) commitment 2.
+A: By becoming an ATI member, a country that provides DRM assistance to any other country will be considered an ATI development partner and commits itself to double this assistance (commitment 1).
+A country that plans to enhance its own DRM by receiving technical assistance will be considered an ATI partner country and is expected to follow (and report on) commitment 2.

-If a country provides development assistance, while at the same time receiving or seeking technical assistance in the area of DRM, it would be considered both ATI development partner and ATI partner country, and both commitment 1 and 2 would apply to that country (plus commitment 3, which applies to all countries).
+Therefore, if a country provides development assistance while also seeking or receiving technical DRM assistance, it would be considered both an ATI development partner and an ATI partner country, and both commitment 1 and 2 would apply to that country (plus commitment 3, which applies to all ATI members).

-Q: If a partner country decides not to join the Addis Tax Initiative, will it still continue to benefit from receiving Official Development Aid?
+Q: If a partner country decides not to join the Addis Tax Initiative, will it still be eligble to receive Official Development Aid?

 A: Yes.
-Countries that do not join will still be eligible to receive Official Development Aid (ODA).
+Countries that do not join will still be eligible to receive ODA.
 That said, by joining the ATI, countries are sending a strong signal that they are committed to enhancing DRM as a means to financing sustainable development.
 This could potentially garner even greater offers of ODA support from development partners in the ATI.

 Q: What does the governance structure of the Addis Tax Initiative look like?

-The ATI SC meets virtually and on an ad-hoc basis.
-If necessary, other ATI signatories or supporting organisations can be invited as observers to participate in the SC meetings.
-To ensure utmost transparency, all SC meetings are documented and the minutes are provided to all ATI signatories for consideration.
+The ATI Steering Committee meets virtually and on an ad-hoc basis.
+If necessary, other ATI member countries or supporting organisations can participate as observers.
+To ensure transparency, minutes are taken at all meetings and provided to all ATI members.

-The Secretariat of the ATI is facilitated by the International Tax Compact (ITC), which is based in Bonn, Germany.
+The Secretariat of the Addis Tax Initiative is facilitated by the International Tax Compact (ITC), which is based in Bonn, Germany.
 As such, the International Tax Compact is responsible for all activities, including the support of the ATI Steering Committee, the outreach to potential new members, the support of ATI members and the monitoring of the ATI commitments.

-Q: How does the monitoring of the Addis Tax Initiative (ATI) work?
+Q: How does the monitoring of the Addis Tax Initiative work?

-The monitoring of commitment #1 will be based on the OECD DAC statistics.
-There will be no additional reporting requirements on the quantitative part of Commitment 1.
-Should a country join the ATI that does not report its Official Development Assistance (ODA) to the OECD DAC, then establishing proper reporting procedures will be determined on a case by case basis.
+The monitoring of commitment 1 will be based on OECD DAC statistics.
+There will be no additional quantitative reporting requirements for Commitment 1.
+Should a country join the ATI that does not report its ODA to the OECD DAC, then establishing proper reporting procedures will be determined on a case by case basis.